Does your dog suffer from skin cysts?

 - Cysts that get caught under a collar or harness, or are damaged when the dog is brushed

-- A burst cyst that is infected and doesn’t respond to antibiotics
+- A burst cyst that is infected (like Ralph’s was) and doesn’t respond to antibiotics

-Surgical removal is a relatively simple procedure, depending on location.
-Surgery can often be done under sedation and local anesthetic when access to the cyst is easy.
+Surgical removal of skin cysts in dogs is a relatively simple procedure, depending on location.
+Your pet’s surgery can often be done under sedation and local anesthetic when access to the cyst is easy.

-Squeezing a cyst can force the contents into the surrounding tissue, where it sets up a foreign body reaction, resulting in swelling and inflammation.
+No, please do not pop it.
+Squeezing the cyst can force its contents into the surrounding tissue, where it sets up a foreign body reaction, resulting in swelling and inflammation.

 The pleasing thing about a freshly burst cyst is that the lump disappears for a while.
 But this is only a temporary, since the lining is still present and capable of secreting more material.
-This means once the skin heals over, the cyst will slowly refill, like a plugged sink with the tap dripping.
+This means once the skin heals over, the cyst will slowly refill.

-Happily, I anticipate Ralph’s infected cyst will heal and not cause any problems…until the next time it bursts.
+And as for Ralph, I anticipate this dog’s infected cyst will heal and not cause any further problems … until the next time it bursts.